SchlenkR/applied_fsharp_challenge/artikel/02 - Writing stateless functions.md

 ## Writing Stateless Functions

-Since we now know what a signal is (value that changes over time), and that DSP it is an easy thing (dealing with sequences of values), and knowing that we are interested in functions that transform scalar inputs to scalar outputs, we start directly by writing a processing function.
-Later on, we will see how we can compose these small functions to a larger system.
+Since we now know what a signal is (a value that changes over time), that DSP is easy (dealing with sequences of values), and that we are interested in functions that transform scalar inputs into scalar outputs, let us start directly by writing a processing function.
+Later on, you will see how to compose these small functions to a larger system.

 ### Amplifier

-Amplifying signals is a science for itself and one can spend a lot of money buying analog gear that sounds just "right" - where right is a subjective term based on user preferences.
-For us, a simple solution will be enough: Amplification of a signal in our context means: Scale values linearly.
-We can do that like this:
+Amplifying signals is a science in itself.
+You could spend a lot of money buying analog gear that sounds just "right," but "right" is a subjective term based on a user's preferences.
+For us, a simple solution will be enough.
+Amplification of a signal in this context means scale values linearly.
+We can do that this way:

 ![Before Amp - After Amp](./chart_input_and_amp.png)